 5047-0001 Emergency Services/Acute Inpatient.
 This account is funded at \$24,258,428, a decrease of approximately \$7.1 million from projected FY15 spending, and equal to the Governor's and final House's budget recommendations.
 EOHHS had previously indicated they will convert the remaining state operated Emergency Service Programs to provider-operated programs.
-An amendment was proposed to prohibit the privatization of state-operated ESPs; however, the Senate redrafted the amendment and then adopted it as amended.
-The final language reads "provided, that there shall not be a reduction in services in the Southeast area related to the alignment of state operated Emergency Services; provided further, that any change in state operated Emergency Services in the Southeast area shall comply with section 52 to 55, inclusive of chapter 7 of the General Laws".
+There is no language in the line item preventing this transition.